codepath/android_guides/Populating-a-ListView-with-a-CursorAdapter.md

 ## Overview

 In Android development, any time you want to show a vertical list of items you will want to use a ListView which is populated using an Adapter to a data source.
-When we want the data for the list to be sourced directly from a [[SQLite database|Persisting-Data-to-the-Device#sqlite]] query we can use a [CursorAdapter](http://developer.android.com/reference/android/widget/CursorAdapter.html).
+When we want the data for the list to be sourced directly from a [[SQLite database|Persisting-Data-to-the-Device#sqlite]] query, we can use a [CursorAdapter](http://developer.android.com/reference/android/widget/CursorAdapter.html).

 <img src="https://i.imgur.com/mk82Jd2.jpg" width="600" />

 The `CursorAdapter` fits in between a `Cursor` (data source from SQLite query) and the `ListView` (visual representation) and configures two aspects:

  * Which layout template to inflate for an item
- * Which fields of the cursor to bind to views in the template
+ * Which fields of the cursor to bind to which views in the template

 ## Using a Custom CursorAdapter